Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/node.md

 --8<-- "includes/ampli-vs-amplitude.md"

-To learn more about Ampli SDK, please refer to the [Ampli Node](https://developers.data.amplitude.com/nodejs-ampli) and [examples](https://github.com/amplitude/ampli-examples).
+To learn more about Ampli Wrapper, please refer to the [Ampli Node](https://developers.data.amplitude.com/nodejs-ampli) and [examples](https://github.com/amplitude/ampli-examples).

 ## Installation